kcz358/Deep-Learning-Flower-Recognition/README.md

 ## Few-shot-learning
 You can do few shot learning by setting the n-shot in your config file.

-You can also try zero-shot learning by simply running:
+For **zero-shot classification** You can also try zero-shot learning by simply running:
 ```
 python zsl_clip.py -c=config.yaml
 ```